LucasRejanio/LucasRejanio/README.md

 ## About me

 Student of Systems Analysis and Development.
-I seek professional challenges in the technology market, aiming to learn and generate results.
-I am an enthusiast of the Cloud Computing and DevOps culture.
-I always try to develop activities in the best possible way, aiming at impacts, improvements and innovation.
+I look for professional challenges in the technology market, keeping in mind learning and generating results as an objective.
+I'm an enthusiast in Cloud Computing, DevOps culture and process automation by CI / CD or Python scripts.
+I always try to develop the activities in the best possible way, aiming at impacts, improvements and innovation.

 - Currently DevOps Intern working at Enjoei